RavensbourneWebMedia/UX-design/sessions/06/README.md

 In preparation for the summative presentation (and for your future career) read how to [use storytelling to effectively communicate your research](https://blog.intercom.com/get-the-most-out-of-your-research-storytelling/), then blog about:

 1. Your 3 take-aways from the article
-* How could you tell the story of your project, and the research evidence you collected through interviews and user-testing @ NMM?
+* How could you tell the story of your project to NMM at summative?

 ### Concept video